-However, sometimes those first feelings of sexual desire are suppressed as we journey into teenage and adult life.
-The reasons for this can, of course, be plentiful, from family barriers to career choices and belief.
-The result a life lived in mental boxes, where sexuality is kept firmly under lock and key.
-And it is within these themes that our fourth film Lazerus Come Out (Lazarus vieni fuori) directed by Lorenzo Caproni finds a voice.
+Sometimes our first feelings of sexual desire are suppressed as we journey into teenage and adult life.
+The reasons for this are varied, from family barriers to career choices and beliefs but the result can lead to a life lived in mental instability, where our sexuality is kept firmly under lock and key.
+These themes find a voice in our fourth film Lazerus Come Out (Lazarus vieni fuori), directed by Lorenzo Caproni.